raahi-chada2004/out_writeapi/README.md

 This README includes all the necessary information to use the WriteAPI output pluging.
 This plugin allows you to stream records into Google Cloud BigQuery.
 This implementation only supports the following:
 - JSON file formats

+Currently, the plugin will allow for the stream of any JSON formatted data.
+Data that doesn't fit the schema of the table in BigQuery is not written into the table.
+If a row of bad data is sent through the plugin (e.g. wrong data type), some other rows may not appear in the table but rows after may still appear in BigQuery.

 ## Creating a BigQuery Dataset and Table
 Fluentbit does not create the dataset and table for your data, so you must create these ahead of time.
 - [Creating and using datasets](https://cloud.google.com/bigquery/docs/datasets)